 Development of the Economic Environment

-Development of the Economy as a Whole and the Sector – German Economy on the Brink of a Boom
+Development of the Economy as a Whole and of the Sector – German Economy Still Fueled by Economic Momentum

-The positive overall development on the labor market continues: according to the Federal Statistical Office (Statistisches Bundesamt), the number of people in work in May 2017 was up by 648,000 year-on-year.
-The German Federal Employment Agency (Bundesagentur für Arbeit) published an unemployment rate of 5.5 % for June 2017.
-This is down by 0.4 percentage points compared with the previous year.
+The labor market continued to show positive development, with the German Federal Statistical Office (Statistisches Bundesamt) reporting 692,000 more people in work in August 2017 than in the same period of the previous year.
+The German Federal Employment Agency (Bundesagentur für Arbeit) published an unemployment rate of 5.5% for September 2017, down by 0.4 percentage points over the previous year.

-Consumer price performance has been picking up again ever so slightly since the end of last year.
-In June 2017, the rate of inflation is likely to have come in at 1.6 % based on the consumer price index.
-The rate of inflation is being influenced by developments in the price of food and rent, whereas developments in the energy sector were the main influencing factor in the previous months.
+Consumer price performance has already been on a slight but noticeable upward trajectory since the end of last year.
+In September 2017, the rate of inflation is likely to have come in at 1.8% based on the consumer price index.
+Inflation is being driven mainly by developments in the price of food; although energy prices have also been increasing significantly again since August.

 Continued Rise in Quoted Rents and Quoted Prices in Germany